tdameros/42-transcendence/user_management/doc/User_management.md

 > errors can be :
-> - No username provided
+> - No email provided
-> - Username can not be empty
+> - Email can not be empty
 > - Username not found
 > - Invalid JSON format in the request body : decode error
 > - An unexpected error occurred